 Some say that if you pour grease down with cold water it would harden up quicker and solve the problem.
 Instead, congealing quicker in your pipes just causes a blockage quicker.
-Because of this, others suggest not using hot water when grinding food waste as it will liquefy grease and accumulate later, causing more blockage.
+Because of this, others suggest not using hot water when grinding food waste.
+It will liquefy grease and accumulate later, causing more blockage.

 In short, it’s best to get rid of the grease in your trash can, not your disposal.
 If it’s a small amount, put it in a sealable container and throw it away.
 Want an alternative solution?
 There are also many eco-friendly ways of using your oil: some have reused oil for cooking, or have used the grease to kill weeds or fertilize plants.

 Think of it this way: Have you or anyone you know tried to unclog the shower from long hair?
 Celery and other fibrous foods act the same way, creating tangled messes.
 Unlike grease which is a slow build up over time, fibrous foods can instantaneously cause issues depending on the amount and the stringy texture.
 Other culprits that cause similar issues?

 Artichokes, corn husks, onion skins, and even asparagus.
 All of these foods have a thick, fibrous material that cannot be easily broken down with the blades.
 There are also food items that are controversial.